PyCQA/baron/docs/index.rst

 FST node which must be rendered.
 The first column explains how that key must be rendered.
 We'll see the third column later.

-* A "node" node is one of the nodes in the :file:`nodes_rendering_order` we just introduced, it is rendered by following the rules mentionned here.
+* A :file:`node` node is one of the nodes in the :file:`nodes_rendering_order` we just introduced, it is rendered by following the rules mentionned here.
 This is indeed a recursive definition.
-* A "key" node is either a branch of the tree if the corresponding FST node's key contains another node or a leaf if it contains a string.
+* A :file:`key` node is either a branch of the tree if the corresponding FST node's key contains another node or a leaf if it contains a string.
 In the former case, it is rendered by rendering its content.
 In the latter, the string is outputted directly.
-* A "list" node is like a "key" node but can contain 0, 1 or several other nodes.
-For example, Baron root node is a "list" node since a python program is a list of statements.
+* A :file:`list` node is like a :file:`key` node but can contain 0, 1 or several
+  other nodes.
+For example, Baron root node is a :file:`list` node since a python program is a list of statements.
 It is rendered by rendering each of its elements in order.
-* A "formatting" node is similar in behaviour to a "list" node but contains only formatting nodes.
+* A :file:`formatting` node is similar in behaviour to a :file:`list` node but contains only formatting nodes.
 This is basically where Baron distinguish itself from ASTs.
-* A "constant" node is a leaf of the FST tree.
+* A :file:`constant` node is a leaf of the FST tree.
 The second column always contains a string which is outputted directly.
-Compared to a "key" node containing a string, the "constant" node is identical for every instance of the nodes (e.g. the left parenthesis character "(" in a function call node of the "def" keyword of a function definition) while the "key" node's value can change (e.g.  the name of the function in a function call node).
+Compared to a :file:`key` node containing a string, the :file:`constant` node is identical for every instance of the nodes (e.g. the left parenthesis character :file:`(` in a function call node of the :file:`def` keyword of a function definition) while the :file:`key` node's value can change (e.g.  the name of the function in a function call node).